anthill/6element/user_research/Trashes/trash_recyclingCenter.md

 * can be farmers (green trashes), workmen (plaster, ...) , entrepreneurs (cardboard, paper, polyester ...)
 [D's I]
 * A lot of public recycling centers are not made for professionals who are supposed to use **private professional recycling centers**.
 There are **5-6** in this kind in Gironde.
 Some local authority accept them in recycling centers but *try* to make them pay.
 [LV's I]

+Only St Denis de Pile is authorized to receive professionals : these one must paye and are limited [SMICVAL]

+The **town concils** are also users.

 ![Professional](../Pictures/professional.png)

 Punctual users: punctual events such as a move or spring clean. [doc LV]